TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): System Model

-Note that $\F$ generalizes the classical crash-recovery failure model~\cite{hurfin1998consensus} by extending its set of faulty behaviors with rollback failures.
+Note that $\CRR$ generalizes the classical crash-recovery failure model~\cite{hurfin1998consensus} by extending its set of faulty behaviors with rollback failures.
 It is also strictly weaker than the Byzantine failure model since faulty replicas are required to follow their prescribed protocols.
 The relationship of our model to other prior failure models is further discussed in~\S\ref{sec:related}.

-\paragraph{Channel reliability assumptions.} We assume that every pair of processes $p_i$ and $p_j$ are connected via point-to-point authenticated links such that if both $p_i$ and $p_j$ never crash after some time $t$, then every message sent by $p_i$ to $p_j$ after $t$ is eventually delivered by $p_j$.
+\subparagraph*{Channel reliability assumptions.} We assume that every pair of processes $p_i$ and $p_j$ are connected via point-to-point authenticated links such that if both $p_i$ and $p_j$ are up after some $t$, then every message sent by $p_i$ to $p_j$ after $t$ is eventually delivered by $p_j$.
 Note that this assumption is strictly weaker than the standard notion of a reliable channel.
-Specifically, it does not require reliability for messages sent by a correct process to another correct process before both processes are permanently up.
+Specifically, it does not require reliability for messages sent by a correct process to another correct process before both processes stop crashing.